Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 -3.5.4 **Create Template and clones** <br>

 Shut down the VM, then convert it to a template.
 This template can now be easily cloned.
-We'll make 3 clones with the following names: Management, Surveillance, Application
+We'll make 3 clones with the following names: Management, Monitoring, Application

 It is also recommended to use the *Linked Clone* mode, for potential performance gains.